-GPA and GTL offer accidental and life coverage respectively.
-Both are fixed benefit policies aimed at providing financial security to the employee’s family upon the death of the employee.
+GPA policy and GTL policy offer accidental and life coverage respectively.
+Both are fixed benefit policies that provide financial security to the employee’s family upon the employee’s death.

 Coverage for GPA and GTL are as under –

 |Group Personal Accident||Group Term Life|

 |1.
 Accidental Death (AD)||1.
 Death (Natural & Accidental)|